MicrosoftDocs/winrt-api/windows.devices.wifi/wifiondemandhotspotnetwork_getorcreatebyid_1953485016.md

 ## -remarks

-The id can be any value the app chooses to use to distinguish multiple on-demand hotspots.
+* The Id can be any value the app chooses to use to distinguish multiple on-demand hotspots.
+However, for best performance with ephemeral connections, we recommend reusing the same Id and updating the SSID and Password instead of creating new networks for each one.
-The id need only be unique within an app.
+* The Id need only be unique within an app.

-The calling app must have package identity.
+* The calling app must have package identity.

 ## -see-also